divanvisagie/NARF/README.md

 Narf is a basic framework for creating a JSON API with node , it currently supports both GET and POST as well as web sockets.

-The idea with NARF is that all you have to do for GET and POST is put the functions you want exposed in a particular object and everything else will be handled for you.
+The idea with NARF is that all you have to do for GET, POST and Socket is put the functions you want exposed in a particular object and everything else will be handled for you.
+For GET and POST data is returned to the client by either a return statement (not recommended) or by use of the ret( [object data] ) function.

 ## Usage